dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-Sketch

-The shape of the letter is a combination of dumbbell/barbell and lever.
-Each has the dumbbell consisting of three rectangles (in center mode) and two lines representing levers.

-Here are the following 20 parameters that I used:
+Alphabet

+To achieve a visual layout of a complete letter form, I placed the “barbell” on different location in a vertical or horizon way, experimenting with different start point and the end point of black and white lines (“levers”).

+I didn’t figure out how to incline rectangles instead of only vertically or horizontally demonstrating them; obviously, there still need a few steps to achieve the most ideal page outlook as my assumption due to limits in my technical capability.

+20 parameters:

 The blue rectangle:
   rx1: rectangle x position
   ry1: y position
   rw1: width
   rh1: height

-  x, y position, width, height of mint green rectangle: rx2 ry2 rw2 rh2
+  x, y position, width, height of mint green: rectangle: rx2 ry2 rw2 rh2

-  x, y position, width, height of yellow rectangle: rx3 ry3 rw3 rh3
+  x, y position, width, height of yellow: rectangle: rx3 ry3 rw3 rh3

   x, y position, width, height of white line: lx1 ly1 ex1